 Harley took a hit and Doritos took an even bigger one.
 Doritos just had a better comeback.

 Don't make the same mistake.
-But if you do make a brand mistake, make sure it's a "good" mistake.
+But if you do make a branding mistake, make sure it's a "good" mistake.
 Make sure it fits your brand's overall plan.
-Otherwise, you will cause some head-scratching, and potentially, lose business.
+Otherwise, you will cause some head-scratching and, potentially, lose valuable business.